What to Expect in Kindergarten

 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Bible: Students hear Bible stories from Genesis through Joshua.
-Students memorize parts of the Bible, including the Ten Commandments and memory verses for each letter of the alphabet.
+BIBLE: Students hear Bible stories from Genesis through Joshua.
+They memorize parts of the Bible, including the Ten Commandments and memory verses for each letter of the alphabet.
 Students learn about Jesus the Savior, creation, Old Testament heroes, and the making of disciples, both in the Bible and in their own lives.

-Science: Students learn about the five senses, weather, temperature, seeds, animals, insects, the ocean, and the seasons.
+SCIENCE: Students learn about the five senses, weather, temperature, seeds, animals, insects, the ocean, and seasons.

-Math: Students learn foundational math skills.
-They work on addition, subtraction classification, and number sense.
+MATH: Students learn foundational math skills and work through addition, subtraction classification, and number sense.

-Spanish: Students study practical and age-appropriate Spanish.
-They learn Bible stories in Spanish.
-They participate in Spanish prayer and study Spanish-speaking countries.
+SPANISH: Students study practical and age-appropriate Spanish.
+They learn Bible stories in Spanish, participate in Spanish prayer, and study Spanish-speaking countries.

-Art: Students study famous artists and different cultures as they begin learning the basic elements of art and principles of design, while exploring different types of media and techniques to create their artworks.
+ART: Students study famous artists and different cultures.
+They begin to learn the basic elements of art and principles of design, while exploring different types of media and techniques to create artwork.

 Classroom and family come together for Muffins for Moms, Dynamite Dads, a sock hop, and more.
 Students present songs at Kindergarten Graduation and Hill Country’s annual fine arts event, “An Evening of Truth, Beauty, and Goodness.”
 Students celebrate God’s marvelous works in the Creation Program.

 Our field studies enrich the curriculum and may include visiting Crowe’s Nest Farm or a fire station.
 Students participate in service projects, such as honoring community helpers and Operation Christmas Child.